 [6.x.6-3] The 6G system shall support privacy mechanisms for aggregated data sharing.

 [6.x.6-4] The 6G network shall be able to charge for these services.

+[6.x.6-5] The 6G system shall support model-update messages that are confidentiality- and integrity-protected.

+[6.x.6-6] The 6G system shall ensure datasets are deleted or irreversibly anonymised at the end of the agreed retention period.

+[6.x.6.7] The 6G system shall support cryptographic metadata so that the data consumer can verify dataset integrity end-to-end.